-"It would be stretching it to say that the market is paralyzed, but it is in a stalemate.
+"It would be stretching it to say that the market is paralysed, but it is in a stalemate.
 No one is willing to commit to either direction."

 (Additional reporting by Jane Chung and Noah Browning; Editing by Bernadette Baum and David Gregorio)